okdv/colormap/README.md

 ### Finding a Map/Interactive Layer

 To get started you will want to open of our Interactive Layers, each has its own dedicated URL/page.
 Currently we have US Counties and US States, but are working to add more in the future!
-You can find these linked on (our homepage)[https://colormap.app], or under Maps in the navigation bar.
+You can find these linked on [our homepage](https://colormap.app), or under Maps in the navigation bar.
 We've also direct linked them below, to make things easy.

 [US Counties](https://colormap.app/map/us_counties)